Space-Ed/junglejs/README.md

 G-nodes have 3 parts:

-- Component: |   the compositional structure of what is generated.
+- Crown:     |   the compositional tree structure of what is generated.
 - Form:      |   a description of how the node behaves, through Tractors and other properties.
 - Context:   |   the items of state modified by and informing the results of Tractors.
 Appears as _this_.